 Part three in the Biblical Authority series provides answers — and raises questions.

 In this series, we’re looking at the issues involved in the authority of Scripture.
 We first examined revelation, addressing the challenge of how we know the Bible is from God and reveals God.
-Now we turn to inspiration, which is the problem of communication.
+Now we turn to biblical inspiration, which is the problem of communication.
 How did God get the message into the text?

 Many Christians do not believe that God literally caused the words of the Bible to be written in the way that they were.
 Some hold the intuition theory of inspiration: The writers were people gifted with more than usual insight in much the same way as Buddha and Socrates were.
 In short, these writers had a talent for theology and expressing their ideas.
 Others hold to the illumination theory.
 This view says that inspiration was accomplished as God expanded the writers’ natural abilities.
 A third view, held by some conservative Christian scholars, is that God put the thoughts into the writers’ minds and that the writers expressed these thoughts in their own way.
 It’s known as the dynamic theory of inspiration.